Is Spinach a Good Source of Iron? Is Cooked Better Than Raw?

-Spinach jumped to center stage when it appeared in every episode of Popeye the Sailor Man in the ’70s and ’80s.
+Touted as a high iron food, spinach jumped to center stage when it appeared in every episode of Popeye the Sailor Man from 1930s to 60s.
 So, should Popeye stick to eating his canned spinach?
 Or should he eat it raw?

 Plus, spinach shrinks like crazy once it’s cooked!
 For cup-to-cup comparison, you’re likely eating 5 times more spinach if you choose to eat cooked!